The 10 most progressive towns in the us

 Drinks: Visit Tunnel Bar for high-end cocktails in an old pedestrian tunnel.
 For more dive-y type bars, go to Ye Ole Watering Hole or Hugo’s.

 Hang: Catch a show of Bon Appetit, a “woman-friendly, body-positive” burlesque.

-Though Kentucky isn’t the first place to come to mind when you think of “progressive”, Berea’s been acting quietly radical for years.
+Though Kentucky isn’t the first place to come to mind when you think of “most progressive cities in the USe”, Berea’s been acting quietly radical for years.
 The town was founded by an abolitionist centuries ago and the town’s liberal arts college was the only integrated and co-ed college in the South for nearly forty years.
 These days, Berea attracts not only politically-minded students, but also organic farmers, artists, and craft-makers.
 It’s also home to the famously radical author and social activist bell hooks.